What's The Best Tick Repellent For Kids? Summer Tick Protection

 Read our full review of the best tick repellents for the entire family.

 Other Ways to Protect Kids from Ticks and Lyme Disease This SUmmer

 Applying a body-worn tick repellent is the first step to keep children safe while spending time outdoors, but there are additional precautions parents can take to ensure their kids are fully protected from tick bites this summer.

-Wearing light colored clothing outside will make it easier to detect ticks on their body.
-After coming inside, remove their clothing and put the clothing straight in the dryer at a high temperature for 10-15 minutes to kill any ticks.
+- Wearing light colored clothing outside will make it easier to detect ticks on their body.
+After coming inside, put their clothing straight into the dryer at a high temperature for 10-15 minutes to kill any ticks.
 Make sure to include all pieces of clothing - ticks can hide anywhere.

 If a tick is found on your child’s body, don’t panic.
 Follow our guide for safe tick removal and getting the tick tested for Lyme disease and other tick-borne diseases.

 While ticks are a risk all year long, parents need to take extra precautions to protect their families in the warm, summer months.
 Follow these tips and keep an effective, kid safe tick repellent on hand at all times.